LoRDO: Distributed Low-Rank Optimization with Infrequent Communication: Extended Mathematical Derivations

 } Observing the structure of the low-rank quasi-hyperbolic momentum variant, we see that the additional signal is still constrained to the low-rank subspace determined by the projection matrix.
 In the case of \methodglobal, adding the low-rank quasi-hyperbolic momentum term does not alleviate the stagnated learning pathology we observed in \cref{sec:method}.

 In the case of the full-rank quasi-hyperbolic term, we see that the signal becomes full-rank on each worker due to the injection of the full-rank gradient.
-As such, irrespective of whether one uses the local or global variant of \method, full subspace learning is guaranteed as the aggregated pseudo-gradient will always be full rank.
+This allows the learning dynamics to explore diverse subspaces overtime as per the previosu section.
+As such, irrespective of whether one uses the local or global variant of \method, full subspace learning is guaranteed as the aggregated pseudo-gradient will always be full rank provided that the correct quasi-hyperbolic momentum form is applied.

+As mentioned in \cref{sec:method}, we note here that the induction of the quasi-hyperbolic momentum has a dual use.
+While the primary benefit is to enable full-subspace explorationm it simultaneously allows the momentum half-lives to safely match their synchronization intervals, consistent with \citet{iacob2025mtdaomultitimescaledistributedadaptive}.
+This leads to improved empirical performance for both \methodglobal and \methodlocal, corroborating prior work.